ScrollPrize/scrollprize-website/docs/02_data_segments.md

 The `.volpkg` format used by Volume Cartographer (learn more in [Tutorial 3](tutorial3)) has a `paths` folder, in which each segment has its own subfolder.
 Each subfolder contains two files:

 * `Scroll1.volpkg/paths/<id>/meta.json`: Metadata of a segment.
 * `Scroll1.volpkg/paths/<id>/pointset.vcps`: Pointset of a segment.
 This is a custom data format specific to Volume Cartographer.
+More information [here](https://www.kaggle.com/code/kglspl/simple-vcps-parser), and see the [Volume Cartographer resources list](community_projects#volume-cartographer).

 You can find segments from the made by the segmentation team (led by @Hari_Seldon on Discord) on the [data server](https://forms.gle/HV1J6dJbmCB2z5QL8): [`/full-scrolls/Scroll{1,2}.volpkg/paths`](http://dl.ash2txt.org/full-scrolls/Scroll1.volpkg/paths/).